User Guide 📜

 There's nothing uninteresting about passion.

 I'm quick to get bored of dispassionate conversations.
 If neither of us are particularly interested in the topic, I'm quick to run for the nearest exit.
 However, if you're super passionate I'm all ears and stoked to have the conversation.
 Even if I'm not generally interested or informed on the topic, I will absolutely love to have the conversation and learn more about your ideas if it's what makes you tick.
 These sorts of convos are almost always worth engaging in, no matter how out of my depth I may be.
-Please share you interests; I'm all ears.
+Please share your passions; I'm all ears.

 Have good friends.